mangoplane/zorkin-demo-frontend/README.md

 Since the product is in its beta phase, the production release may have a completely different set of features compared to the beta release, and any claims made may not be realized.
 No warranties or liabilities are provided.

+## About the Beta V2 Testing Program

+Please see [Instructions for Beta V2 participation](./Beta-V2-Instructions.md) to learn more about this stage of the Beta Testing Program, and how to participate.

 ## Build

 To test locally: